74hc595/TinySimon/README.md

 The components fit on a double-sided 2 layer board roughly the size of a bottle cap.
 The battery holder is on the board's underside.
 I laid out the schematic and PCB in [KiCad](kicad-pcb.org) and had the boards made by the wonderful [OSH Park](oshpark.com).

+All components are surface-mount; the resistors and LEDs have 1206 packages, which aren't too difficult to solder by hand.
+I assembled the board using just a soldering iron, tweezers, flux, 0.032"-diameter solder, and a dab of solder paste for the PIC.

 The circuit also fits nicely on a breadboard; the PIC10F200 comes in a DIP-8 package.